nf-core/viralrecon/docs/output.md

 ### QUAST

-TODO: Add description of what QUAST is doing here

 [QUAST](http://bioinf.spbau.ru/quast) was used to evaluate the quality of the consensus sequence across multiple samples.
 The HTML results can be opened within any browser (we recommend using Google Chrome).
 A single QUAST report will be generated to collate the results across all samples.

-* The meaning of the different metrics:
-  * Contigs (≥ x bp): is total number of contigs of length ≥ x bp.
-  * Total length (≥ x bp): is the total number of bases in contigs of length ≥ x bp.
-  * Contigs: is the total number of contigs in the assembly.
-  * Largest contig: is the length of the longest contig in the assembly.
-  * Total length: is the total number of bases in the assembly.
-  * Reference length: is the total number of bases in the reference genome.
-  * GC (%): is the total number of G and C nucleotides in the assembly, divided by the total length of the assembly.
-  * Reference GC (%): is the percentage of G and C nucleotides in the reference genome.
-  * N50: is the length for which the collection of all contigs of that length or longer covers at least half an assembly.
-  * NG50: is the length for which the collection of all contigs of that length or longer covers at least half the reference genome.
-This metric is computed only if the reference genome is provided.
-  * N75 and NG75: are defined similarly to N50 but with 75 % instead of 50 %.
-  * L50 (L75, LG50, LG75) is the number of contigs equal to or longer than N50 (N75, NG50, NG75).
-In other words, L50, for example, is the minimal number of contigs that cover half the assembly.
+Please see the [QUAST output docs](http://quast.sourceforge.net/docs/manual.html#sec3) for more detailed information regarding the output files.

 **Output files:**